Global and local theory of skew mean curvature flows: Abstract

 \section{Abstract}

-In this paper, we prove the global regularity for skew mean curvature flows with initial data which are small perturbations of planes in Sobolev spaces $H^k$.
-This work improves our previous work \cite{Li} where we additionally require the perturbation is small in $W^{k,q}\cap H^k$ for some $q\in(1,2)$.
+In this paper, we study the skew mean curvature flow.
+The results are threefold.
+First, we prove the global regularity of solutions with initial data which are small perturbations of planes in Sobolev spaces.
+Second, we prove the modified scattering and the existence of wave operators for small data, which completely determines the set of asymptotic states.
+Third, we study the Cauchy problem for arbitrary large data.